DemocracyApps/cbe-client/all_notes/start.md

-I don't think that ModelTransforms.rollupHierarchy is working correctly.
-It still rolls up to same number regardless of detail level.
+Could do some cleanup in the rendering routine of ShowMePage, but I think the main next step is to walk into creating the treemap.